linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

     ![Successful Pipeline 01](/docs/assets/jenkins/jenkins-successful-trunk-01.png)

-6. If you navigate through the menu tabs you can check the test results and the artifacts stored.
+6. If you navigate through the menu tabs, you can check the test results and the artifacts stored:

     ![Test Results](/docs/assets/jenkins/jenkins-all-test-passing.png)

     ![Artifacts Stored](/docs/assets/jenkins/jenkins-artifacts.png)

-### Configuring Automatic Triggers
+### Configure Automatic Triggers

 You can set Jenkins to scan your repository periodically.
 To do so just click again on the gear icon on the Pipeline view and then click the **Configure** link.
 There are many options available.
 Find **Scan Repository Triggers** and check the box **Periodically if not otherwise run**.
-You can chose any amount of time, for this example one minute will be selected.
+You can chose any amount of time and for this example, one minute will be selected.

 ![Repository Triggers](/docs/assets/jenkins/jenkins-bo-scan-gh.png)

 ### Failing Tests (Unstable Pipeline)

-Up to this point everything should work as expected with no errors.
+Up to this point, everything should work as expected without error.
 But what happens when an error is encountered?

 1. Edit `app.js` in your local workstation.
 On the server, change the root address `/` with `/ERROR`.
 This will cause an error 404 on the `express` server (page not found) so the test will fail.